Carboniferous: Marine invertebrates

 Bryozoa are abundant in some regions; the fenestellids including Fenestella, Polypora, and Archimedes, so named because it is in the shape of an Archimedean screw.
 Brachiopods are also abundant; they include productids, some of which reached very large for brachiopods size and had very thick shells (for example, the 30 cm-wide Gigantoproductus), while others like Chonetes were more conservative in form.
 Athyridids, spiriferids, rhynchonellids, and terebratulids are also very common.
 Inarticulate forms include Discina and Crania.
 Some species and genera had a very wide distribution with only minor variations.

 Annelids such as Serpulites are common fossils in some horizons.
 Among the mollusca, the bivalves continue to increase in numbers and importance.
 Typical genera include Aviculopecten, Posidonomya, Nucula, Carbonicola, Edmondia, and Modiola.
 Gastropods are also numerous, including the genera Murchisonia, Euomphalus, Naticopsis.
 Nautiloid cephalopods are represented by tightly coiled nautilids, with straight-shelled and curved-shelled forms becoming increasingly rare.
 Goniatite ammonoids such as Aenigmatoceras are common.

 Trilobites are rarer than in previous periods, on a steady trend towards extinction, represented only by the proetid group.
 Ostracoda, a class of crustaceans, were abundant as representatives of the meiobenthos; genera included Amphissites, Bairdia, Beyrichiopsis, Cavellina, Coryellina, Cribroconcha, Hollinella, Kirkbya, Knoxiella, and Libumella.

-Amongst the echinoderms, the crinoids were the most numerous.
+Crinoids were highly numerous during the Carboniferous, though they suffered a gradual decline in diversity during the Middle Mississippian.
 Dense submarine thickets of long-stemmed crinoids appear to have flourished in shallow seas, and their remains were consolidated into thick beds of rock.
 Prominent genera include Cyathocrinus, Woodocrinus, and Actinocrinus.
 Echinoids such as Archaeocidaris and Palaeechinus were also present.
 The blastoids, which included the Pentreinitidae and Codasteridae and superficially resembled crinoids in the possession of long stalks attached to the seabed, attain their maximum development at this time.

 Freshwater and lagoonal invertebrates

 Freshwater Carboniferous invertebrates include various bivalve molluscs that lived in brackish or fresh water, such as Anthraconaia, Naiadites, and Carbonicola; diverse crustaceans such as Candona, Carbonita, Darwinula, Estheria, Acanthocaris, Dithyrocaris, and Anthrapalaemon.
 The eurypterids were also diverse, and are represented by such genera as Adelophthalmus, Megarachne (originally misinterpreted as a giant spider, hence its name) and the specialised very large Hibbertopterus.
 Many of these were amphibious.
 Frequently a temporary return of marine conditions resulted in marine or brackish water genera such as Lingula, Orbiculoidea, and Productus being found in the thin beds known as marine bands.